bharatendra/ctools/README.md

 sstable.py - This script provides common classes to parse SSTable component files

 sstable-metadata.py - This script reads the SSTable stats file to display SSTable metadata information.
-It is tested with version "jb"
+It supports version "ha" onwards.

 sstable-index.py - This script reads the SSTable index file to display SSTable row index entries.
 It is tested with version "jb"